eliegnajm/dot-files/vim/README.md

 ------------
 In order to install this version of vim, make sure you have backed up your .vim/ and .vimrc.
 They will be deleted by this script.
 Next, run the install script located in this directory.
-If all goes well, you